AjuAJ/AutoSec/BLE_P3.md

 Agent, this is your mission, should you choose to accept it:

 Now it's time to take control of their vehicle’s systems.
 The instrument cluster and Engine ECU communicate through Bluetooth Low Energy (BLE), a seemingly harmless connection.
-But the instrument cluster holds the power to control the engine: turning it ON or OFF.
+The Engine ECU is continiously updating the Engine Status and Odometer Reading to the infotainment unit.

 You’ve been provided with the codes to Turn ON the Engine once you have access to it.
 This is your gateway to taking control of the vehicle and ensuring the mission’s success.